estatewatch/estatewatch.github.io/content/blog/Retrofirst.md

 The Mayor and GLA appear to be taking note.
 In a [‘Retrofit vs Rebuild’ report](https://www.london.gov.uk/who-we-are/what-london-assembly-does/london-assembly-work/london-assembly-publications/retrofit-vs-rebuild-report) by its Planning and Regeneration Committee, it stated that lessons should be learnt from the City of London on its retrofit first approach.
 The report said _"A trend towards discouraging demolition could positively impact how we manage the quality of our historic housing estates going forward.
 This, in turn, could positively impact the capacity for communities to remain in their homes and to protect beloved historic community buildings"_.

-We argue in our [Alternative Estate Regeneration Guidance](https://estatewatch.london/images/alternative-good-practice-guide-to-estate-regeneration.pdf) that there should be a policy presumption against the demolition of social housing estates and we will be encouraging the Mayor to adopt such an approach in the forthcoming London Plan Review.
+We argue in our [Alternative Estate Regeneration Guidance](https://estatewatch.london/images/alternative-good-practice-guide-to-estate-regeneration.pdf) that there should be a basic policy presumption against the demolition of social housing estates and we will be encouraging the Mayor to adopt such an approach in the forthcoming London Plan Review.
 WATCH THIS SPACE!